 Bring The Right Gear

-You need the right equipment if you’re going to run with your dog.
-Bring a sturdy leash and consider whether you need a harness.
 If the pavement is hot, your dog will either need paw protection or have to stick to the grass.
-Booties are available that can help prevent paws from getting hurt.
+Dog boots are available that can help prevent paws from getting hurt.
 Take a water bottle and take breaks frequently to keep your dog hydrated.

 The Benefits Of Running